Setting Up the Secondary Navigation Menu (Header Type 5)

 To create a new menu for your secondary navigation:

-- Check this box to assign your new menu to the secondary navigation location
+- Assign your new menu to that secondary menu location.

-Now that you’ve created your secondary menu, it’s time to add items:
+Now that you have created your secondary menu, you can add items to it:

-- Select pages, posts, custom links, or categories from the left sidebar
+- Select Pages, Posts, Custom Links, or Categories from the left side.

-To customize the appearance of your secondary navigation menu, add custom CSS to your child theme’s style.css file:
+To customize the appearance of your secondary navigation menu, add custom CSS to your child theme style.css file or to the custom CSS area used by your website.

 .header_type6 .wpresidence_header_6_secondary_menu {